gammapy/enrico/doc/source/tools.rst

 enrico_lc: produce a light-curve by running gtlike in different time bins

+enrico_foldedlc: produce a folded light-curve by running gtlike in different time bins. see the specific section in the config file

 enrico_applc: produce a light-curve using the aperture photometry technique (see `here <http://fermi.gsfc.nasa.gov/ssc/data/analysis/scitools/aperture_photometry.html>`__)

 enrico_tsmap : produce a TS map with or without the source of interest.